The Best 4 Day Vancouver Itinerary by a Local

 The Flying Pig

-This Canadian cuisine restaurant is a favourite among locals for brunch, lunch, and dinner.
+This Canadian cuisine restaurant is a local favorite for brunch, lunch, and dinner.
 While the name may suggest a pork-heavy menu, you can actually get a range of meat, fish, and vegetarian options.

 Inspired by the fresh ingredients available on Canada's West Coast, you won't be disappointed by whichever dish you choose.
 Like most Yaletown bars and restaurants, they have a daily happy hour, but their weekend brunch is Vancouverite recommended if you aren't in the mood for dinner.